Couchsurfing in Baku: affordable tourism and new acquaintances

 The couchsurfing network has been around since as early as 2003.
-However, in our region couchsurfing only became popular around five years ago.
+However, in the Caucasus, couchsurfing only became popular around five years ago.

 The main idea is that you offer up your apartment to users who are registered on the couchsurfing network, indicating what is and isn’t allowed (for example, you don’t take in guests with children, animals or those who smoke).
 You write on which days you can accommodate guests, or just indicate that you do not take in any guests for the time being.
 Likewise, when travelling abroad, you can search for a couchsurfer in advance, and just like that find accommodation that will be absolutely free of charge.

 It’s particularly popular in Baku, since there are almost no cheap hotels and hostels here.
 It is also quite common because individual tourism is becoming more and more ‘fashionable’ worldwide.
 It is starting to replace the ‘conveyor’ buses and tourists who drive around in their cars on landmark routes.

 Couchsurfing.com especially focuses on member safety.
 There is a special system for verifying one’s identity, address and the reliability of members, so that hosting guests, and searching for free accommodation, doesn’t become a dangerous adventure.

 Why do people choose couchsurfing?
 It’s clear why those travelling abroad do it, but what about those who provide accommodation?

 “I thought it would be a good opportunity to practice my English language skills and just meet people from remote countries that I may never be able to visit myself,” says Aysel.

 In addition, Baku couchsurfers arrange parties.
 In the past they were held every week, but now they have become rarer.